bottlerocket-os/bottlerocket-project-website/content/en/os/1.14.x/login/regaining-access/index.markdown

 In general, the solution is to mount the [API client](https://github.com/bottlerocket-os/bottlerocket/blob/develop/sources/api/apiclient/README.md) and API socket into a container on the Bottlerocket node and use the API client to re-enable the admin container, control container, or both.

+{{% alert title="Warning" color="warning" %}}
+The solutions on this page provide a minimal overview.
+It involves mounting critical resources into containers with elevated privileges.
+Use carefully, only run as long as necessary, and clean up afterwards.
+{{% /alert %}}

 ## Steps to Regain Access on Kubernetes

 1. Create a pod that mounts the API client and API socket with the correct SELinux labels.